middaugh/middaugh.github.io/projection-flipbook/README.md

 # The Projection Flipbook

 This repository holds the files for The Projection Flipbook.
+A brief explanation of what is what is below:

+- index.html: Main page that displays The Projection Flipbook
+- index.js: Interacts and contains the Scrollama code
-- Scripts for the creation of the components of the Flipbook
+- base-flipbook-functions.js: Contains all of the essential functions for scaling the size of the flipbook, interpolating between projections, etc.
-- index.html which combines the components of the flipbook with text

-- The initial template for this is forked from the jsoma's Take a peek at https://jsoma.github.io/simplified-scrollama-scrollytelling/.
+- choropleth.js:
+- dot-density.js: Creation of Dot Density for given data
+- tissot.js: Creation of Tissot's indicatrices
+- data/: folder containing COVID-19 and abortion data
+- css/: folder container all style scripts